brunnowski/spyn/TERMS_OF_SERVICE.md

 ## 18. General Provisions

 ### 18.1 Entire Agreement
-These Terms constitute the entire agreement between you and SPYN regarding the Service.
+These Terms constitute the entire agreement between you and STPZ regarding the Service.

 ### 18.2 Severability
 If any provision is found to be unenforceable, the remaining provisions will remain in effect.